Variational Learning of Gaussian Process Latent Variable Models through Stochastic Gradient Annealed Importance Sampling: Experiments

 \subsection{Make Predictions in Unseen Data}

-We conducted a reconstruction experiment on the MNIST and Frey Faces Data, focusing on how models capture uncertainty when training with missing data in structured inputs.
-For MNIST, we selected digits 1 and 7 with a latent variable dimensionality of 5.
-Each image has 784 pixels yielding a 784d data space\footnote{Since the MNIST dataset converges within 2000 iterations, we report the performance of several methods at convergence}.
-For Frey Faces Data, we used the entire dataset with a latent variable dimensionality of 20.
-The image data set \cite{roweis2000nonlinear} contains 1965 images of a face taken from sequential frames of a short video.
-Each image is of size 20$\times$28 yielding a 560d data space.
-In both cases, we chose 5\% of the training set as missing data samples and removed 75\% of their pixels, seeking to recover their original appearance.
-Fig. \ref{fig:figure5} and Fig. \ref{fig:figure6} summarize the samples generated from the learned latent distribution.
-This reconstruction experiment is similar to the related work by \cite{titsias2010bayesian} and \cite{gal2014distributed}.
-More details can be seen in Appendix D.
+We conducted reconstruction experiments on MNIST and Frey Faces to assess model uncertainty under missing structured inputs.
+For MNIST, we used digits 1 and 7 with a 5-dimensional latent space; each image is 784- dimensional.
+For Frey Faces \cite{roweis2000nonlinear}, we used the full dataset of 1965 images ($20\times28$ pixels, 560-dimensional) with a 20-dimensional latent space.
+In both datasets, 5\% of training samples had 75\% of their pixels removed to test reconstruction.
+Results, shown in Fig. \ref{fig:figure5} and Fig. \ref{fig:figure6}, reflect sampling from the learned latent distributions.
+Our setup follows prior work by \cite{titsias2010bayesian} and \cite{gal2014distributed}.
+Additional details are provided in the Appendix.

 To demonstrate the effectiveness of our method in producing more accurate likelihoods and tighter variational bounds on image datasets, we present in Table \ref{tab:comparison2} the negative ELBO, negative log-likelihood, and mean squared error (MSE) for reconstructed images on the Frey Faces and MNIST datasets, comparing with state-of-the-art methods.
 Our results show that our method achieves lower variational bounds and converges to higher likelihoods, indicating superior performance in high-dimensional and multi-modal image data.
 This suggests that adding Langevin transitions appears to improve the convergence of the traditional VI methods.